HyeonjunSim/pi-top-battery-status/README.md

   make
 ```

+After compilation you need to install the program again.
 If you want to change the behaviour of gtk_battery
-(no log file, other warning and shutdown capacity limits),
-see line 47 - 49 in gtk_battery.c
+(no log file, other warning and shutdown capacity limits), see line 48 - 50 in gtk_battery.c

 To uninstall this program, edit /home/pi/.config/lxsession/LXDE-pi/autostart (remove line calling gtk_battery)